Colombia–Netherlands relations

-Colombia–Netherlands relations are the bilateral relations between Colombia and the Netherlands.
+Colombia and the Netherlands maintain bilateral relations.
 Both nations have had a friendly relationship since the beginning of the 19th century.

 History

 Colombia and the Netherlands established diplomatic relations in 1829.
 Unofficially, the relations were born when William I of the Netherlands sought a rapprochement with Simón Bolívar, linked to the Latin American wars of independence and the island of Curaçao.

 On 10 February 2014, the Netherlands was accepted as an Observer State of the Pacific Alliance at the VIII Summit held in Cartagena.
 It is also an Associate Country of the Ibero-American Summit and plays a role in the Association of Caribbean States (ACS), which represents the Dutch territories in the Caribbean.